begoon/begoon.github.com/_engine/_posts/english/2012-12-22-the-fascinating-apps-i-am-happy-to-pay-for/index.markdown

 a bit more complex than that visible tiny tip of the iceberg, even for the experienced eye of the software developer.

-And you know what, after joining the "dark side" army Apple users, particularly with Macbook Air, I become much more tolerant paying for software.
+And you know what, after joining the "dark side" army of Apple users, particularly with Macbook Air, I become much more tolerant paying for software.
 And the main reason is, you guess?, the **easiness** of a purchase.
 With AppStore you just "click-click", and an application jumps into your